CITESmike2020/GLMM-2022-unweighted-model/README.md

 This GitHub repository contains code and reports on using a Generalized Linear Mixed Model (GLMM-unweighted) to estimate yearly-trends in PIKE.

-# Structure of this repository
+# Structure of this repository (UNDER CONSTRUCTION)
 You will have to insert your google key in the *register_google_key.R* file so that the programs can download maps of Africa and Asia. <br> See ?register_google after loading the ggmap package.